Swati640/Master_Project/README.md

 ```bash
 docker pull swati640/summary_actionrecognition:latest
 ```
+This docker image
+- Create the split
+- Train the model
+- Create the summarized video
+- Train the model for action recognition(when the dataset directory is given)
 ## Download the data and preprocess it
 Download the data from [UCF-101](https://www.crcv.ucf.edu/data/UCF101.php).
 The complete work is done on the subset of UCF101.
 Randomly 21 videos are selected from the complete dataset.